 - Headphones – when it is fine to use headphones, versus when Team members will not use them so they’re available to communicate and collaborate with others.

-As part of coming up with this list, it is worth considering the Scrum Values as a source of guidance:
+As part of a team coming up with their own list of elements to have in their Working Agreement, it is worth considering the Scrum Values as a source of guidance:

-How To Build a Working Agreement – How Can a ScrumMaster Help?
+How To Build a Scrum Team Working Agreement – How Can a ScrumMaster Help?

 Sensing the atmosphere of the Team, Steve starts by helping them learn about Working Agreements.
 He first ensures that the Team understands what Working Agreements are, and how they will personally benefit from having them.